simonjellvert/rock-paper-scissors-game/docs/README.md

 # Rock Paper Scissors Game

 Rock, paper, scissors game is an easy and fun game to use in many different situations.
 For example; My collegues and I often use this game to dicide who's driving to the lunch restaurant, which often leads to a good laugh.
-It is also a good gamebreaker to another game has ended in an equal result.
+It is also a good gamebreaker to another games that has ended in an equal result.

 In this case we don't need a physical person to play the game, instead we are playing against a computer wich is coded to draw a random choise each time we play.

 This site is targeted towards both adults and children.

-![Mock up of resposive design on different screen sizes](../assets/images/mock-up_generator_pp2.png) _Note that the Mock up generator does not look exactly like the game actually does on the devices shown above._
+![Mock up of resposive design on different screen sizes](../assets/images/mock-up_generator_pp2.png) _Note that the Mock up generator does not provide me with the exact design of what the game actually looks like on different devices (tested)._

 ---